rendnil/rendnil.github.io/_posts/2021-08-21-jukebox-sql-injection.md

 ## SQL Injections

 For the uninitiated, a SQL injection commonly occurs when someone writes SQL statements into an entry field in order to extract information.
 For example, let's say you are shopping on Nike's website for a new pair of running shoes.
-When you reach the checkout page, instead of entering your name into the appropriate form field, you type in the following statement:
+When you reach the checkout page, instead of entering your name into the appropriate form field, you type in the following text: "`something_wrong OR 1 = 1`"

+This will execute the below SQL query on the backend:

 ```sql
 SELECT * FROM Users